MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/term-cmdlet-name-not-recognized-aad-cmdlet.md

 ---
-title: Error (The term \<cmdlet name> is not recognized) when you try to run Microsoft Entra ID for Windows PowerShell cmdlets
+title: Error (The term \<cmdlet name> is not recognized) when you try to run Azure Active Directory module for Windows PowerShell cmdlets
 description: Describes an issue in which you receive an error message when you try to run Azure Active Directory module for Windows PowerShell cmdlets.
 Resolutions are provided. ms.date: 07/06/2020 ms.reviewer: